 Frequently Asked Questions About Betting on Winter Olympics

 To complete our Winter Olympics betting guide, we have created a handy FAQ section.
-We researched what gamblers in the UK want to know about betting on the games.
+We researched what gamblers want to know about betting on the games.
 In the following section, we have collated the most common questions and provided answers with all the details you need.

 There are 15 sports featured at the Winter Olympics, and you can bet on them all at the betting sites featured in this guide.
 Among the most popular Winter Olympic sports to bet on are curling, ice hockey, and figure skating.
 You can find more details about the popular types of Winter Olympics games in our dedicated section.